-\boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 (NO FEE REQUIRED) For the transition period from to Commission File No. 0-25969 URBAN ONE REPRESENTING BLACK CULTURE URBAN ONE, INC. (Exact name of registrant as specified in its charter) Delaware 52-1166660 (State or other jurisdiction of incorporation or organization) Identification No.) 1010 Wayne Avenue, 14th Floor Silver Spring, Maryland 20910 (Address of principal executive offices) Registrant's telephone number, including area code (301) 429-3200 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Class A Common Stock, \$.001 par value Class D Common Stock, \$.001 par value Indi icate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No \boxtimes Indi icate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗆 No 🗵 duri icate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193- ing the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing airements for the past 90 days.
-Yes \boxtimes No \square icate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of gulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files) No No best icate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment is Form 10-K. Yes \square No \boxtimes eme icate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or erging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth apany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company \square n emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any never evised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indi icate by check mark whether the registrant is a shell company as defined in Rule 12b-2 of the Exchange Act.
-Yes 🔲 No 🗵

-The number of shares outstanding of each of the issuer's classes of common stock is as follows:

-Class Outstanding at March 16, 2020 Class A Common Stock, \$.001 par value 1,582,359 Class B Common Stock, \$.001 par value 2,861,843 Class C Common Stock, \$.001 par value 2,928,906 Class D Common Stock, \$.001 par value 38,204,964
+Form 10-K X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 0 R TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 (NO FEE REQUIRED) For the transition period from to Commission F ile No. 0-25969 Paralli Bar URE URE BANONE STING BLACK CULTURE URBAN (Exact name of registrant Delaware 52-1166660 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1010 Wayı 14th Silver Spring, N (Address of principe Registrant's telephone nu Floor faryland 20910 al executive offices) (301) 42 Securities registered pursuan No · · Securities registered pursuar Class A Common St Class D Common St ock, \$.001 par value Ind icate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No 区 Ind icate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes $\square$ No $\boxtimes$ ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding nd (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 icate by check mark whether the registrant has submitted electronically every Interactive chapter) during the preceding 12 months (or for such shorter period that the registrant was considered as the contractive chapter) during the preceding 12 months (or for such shorter period that the registrant was considered as the contractive chapter). e Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of vas required to submit such files).
+Yes $\boxtimes$ No $\square$ icate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulat owledge, in definitive proxy or information statements incorporated by reference in Part ion S-K is not contained herein, and will not be contained, to the best of the registrant' III of this Form 10-K or any amendment to this Form 10-K. Yes □ No ☒ icate by check mark whether the registrant is a large accelerated filer, an accelerated file definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," er, a non-accelerated filer, a smaller reporting company, or emerging growth company.
+Se and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ☐ Accelerate Smaller reporting company ☑ an emerging growth company, indicate by check mark if the registrant has elected no ounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ t to use the extended transition period for complying with any new or revised financia Ind icate by check mark whether the registrant is a shell company as defined in Rule 12b-2 c of the Exchange Act.
+Yes □ No ⊠ The e number of shares outstanding of each of the issuer's classes of common stock is as follows: ows: Class Outstanding at March 16, 2020 Class A Common Stock, \$.001 par value Class B Common Stock, \$.001 par value 1,582,359 2,861,843 Class C Common Stock, \$.001 par value 2,928,906 Class D Common Stock, \$.001 par value 38,204,964